-- The aim is to increase the chances of the postdocs obtaining a competitive career development grant within 2 years.
-Furthermore, SELF aims to increase the attractiveness of the University of Bern as a research site for excellent postdocs from abroad.
+- The aim is to increase the chances of the researchers at postdoctoral level obtaining a competitive career development grant within 2 years.
+Furthermore, SELF aims to increase the attractiveness of the University of Bern as a research site for excellent researchers at postdoctoral level from abroad.

 What is supported?